dsb2019/dsb2017.github.io/index.md

 construction and 14 GB instead of 75 GB for index querying.
 The resulting index is also more expressive as it can, for every queried k-mer, retrieve a list of all genomes in which the k-mer occurs.

+#### Practical algorithms for the creation and use of multi-genome reference graphs
+**Jasper Linthorst**, **Tom Mokveld**

+The application of multi-reference representations holds a great promise for improving the quality of genetic variant detection.
+We present a practical algorithm for the construction of multi-genome reference graphs.
+We introduce the concept of recursive exact matching and show how this can be applied to graph-based multi-genome representations.
+Subsequently we outline an algorithm that enables the alignment of reads through such a graph, by indexing all haplotype informed paths.